Healthcare refunds

 If you choose to affiliate with a health insurance fund in Belgium, you are obliged to register for the general additional insurance and pay the corresponding fee.
 If you do not wish to pay this fee, you must register with Agency for health and disability insurance (CAAMI).

-You must request an S1 document at your Belgian health insurance fund or the Agency for health and disability insurance (CAAMI.
+You must request an S1 document at your Belgian health insurance fund or the Agency for health and disability insurance (CAAMI).
 This document needs to be handed over to your health insurance institution in your country of residence (another member state of the European Economic Area or Switzerland), so that you and the family members living with you can access medical care in accordance with the legislation of your country of residence on behalf of Belgium.
-In this case the legislation of your country of residence determines who is regarded a family member (dependent).
+In this case the legislation of your country of residence determines who is considered a family member (dependent).

 More information is available on the page You are moving abroad on the INAMI website (in French).